ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/programming-constructs/slides.md

 -   Can you **translate** the root finding equation into a complete Python program with a command-line interface?
 Can you **ensure** its correctness?
-Can you **follow** industry standards for comments, format, and testing?
+Can you **follow** industry standards for comments, code layout, and testing?

 </v-clicks>